bocadilloproject/bocadillo/docs/faq.md

 This name was chosen because it is short, easy to remember, and reminiscent that web frameworks should be fun, easy to use, and allow to build delicious systems from simple ingredients.

-This Spanish inspiration also explains our tagline, "A modern Python web framework built with asynchronous _salsa_".

-Congrats, you know all of it! 🎉

 ### Is Bocadillo stable?

 Although most of its core architecture and features probably won't change much, Bocadillo is still in its early days and some changes may be brought to the framework if we deem it necessary.
 This has happened in the past, and may happen again.
 We will of course follow best practices and resort to a deprecation cycle if the change is too important to be released out of the blue.